Why Visual Literature Deserves Our Attention

 Jen Wang’s Stargazing explores empathy, culture, and identity in an inviting visual form that could be readily embraced by readers at both ends of the middle grades range.

-Jason D. DeHart is an assistant professor of reading education at Appalachian State University.
-He taught 8th grade language arts for eight years in Cleveland, Tennessee.
-DeHart’s research interests include multimodal literacy, film and graphic novels, and literacy instruction with adolescents.
-His work has recently appeared in SIGNAL Journal, English Journal, and The Social Studies.
+Dr. Jason D. DeHart taught 8th grade language arts for eight years in Cleveland, Tennessee before becoming an assistant professor of reading education at Appalachian State University.
+After some years teaching preservice teachers, Jason returned to his “first love” and now teaches ninth graders in western North Carolina.
+He continues to pursue his research interests include multimodal literacy, film and graphic novels, and literacy instruction with adolescents.
+His work has appeared in SIGNAL Journal, English Journal, and The Social Studies and here at MiddleWeb.
+(Updated 2024)

 MiddleWeb